Perfect state transfer using Markovian quantum walk: Abstract

 \section{Abstract}

-Quantum Perfect State Transfer (PST) is a fundamental tool of quantum communication in a network.
-It is considered a rare phenomenon.
+The quantum Perfect State Transfer (PST) is a fundamental tool of quantum communication in a network.
+It is not easy to achieve in practice.
 The original idea of PST depends on the fundamentals of the continuous-time quantum walk.
-A path graph with at most three vertices allows PST.
+A path graph with at most three vertices allows PST based on continuous-time quantum walk.
 Based on the Markovian quantum walk, we introduce a significantly powerful method for PST in this article.
 We establish PST between the extreme vertices of a path graph of arbitrary length.
-Moreover, any pair of vertices $j$ and $n - j - 1$ in a path graph with $n$ vertices allow PST for $0 \leq j < \frac{n - 1}{2}$.
-Also, no cycle graph with more than $4$ vertices does not allow PST based on the continuous-time quantum walk.
-In contrast, we establish PSTs based on Markovian quantum walk between the pair of vertices $j$ and $j + m$ for $j = 0, 1, \dots (m - 1)$ in a cycle graph with $2m$ vertices.
+Moreover, any pair of symmetric vertices in a path graph allows PST under Markovian quantum walks.
+We extend our investigations for the cycle graphs.
+The cycle graphs with more than $4$ vertices do not allow the PST based on the continuous-time quantum walk.
+In contrast, a cycle graph with $2m$ vertices exhibits PST based on Markovian quantum walk between the vertices $j$ and $j + m$ for $j = 0, 1, \dots (m - 1)$, where $m > 0$ is an integer.\\ \textbf{Keywords}: Quantum communication, Quantum perfect state transfer, Szegedy quantum walk.